JessicaJuliet/JessicaJuliet/README.md

-# 👋🏽 Hello World, I'm Jess! 🌍
+# Hello 🌍, I’m Jessica!

-## About Me:

-🙋🏾‍♀️ Hi I'm Jessica, but you can call me Jess!

-🖥️ I'm passionate about developing beautiful websites with an outstanding UX.
+🌟 I’m a creative Frontend Developer adept at translation designs into fully responsive and user-friendly interfaces.
+I love learning new technologies and I’m currently immersed in a React.js course.

-👩🏾‍💻 I'm currently working as a Frontend Web Developer for a luxury jewellery brand.
+👩🏾‍💻 I worked for 2+ years as a Web Developer for a luxury jewellery brand named Chupi.
+I developed strong skills in HTML, CSS and JavaScript, as well as collobarating with UX designers and senior developers.

-🤓 I love to learn new technologies and I'm currently completing a course on React.

-👩🏽‍🎓 In 2021 I completed a Diploma in Full Stack Software Development at the <a href="https://codeinstitute.net">Code Institute</a>.
+🤓 I've completed a diploma in Full Stack Software Development at the <a href="https://codeinstitute.net">Code Institute</a>.
+This aided me in making a smooth transition from my previous career in Digital Marketing into the world of Tech!

-🌟 Fun fact: I'm a career switcher from Marketing to Coding, giving me a super charged skillset!

 ## Tech Stack: